Voultapher/sort-research-rs/writeup/a_thorough_analysis_of_modern_sort_implementations.md

 5. rust_ipn_stable will only use a 32 element stack array if `T` is at most 4 times the size of a pointer, limiting the upper end stack usage.
 Otherwise falling back to only using a single stack element.
 6. rust_ipn_stable will try to allocate a buffer of size of N and fall back to using a buffer of size N/2 if the allocation fails.
 Incurring some slowdown.
 7. rust_ipn_unstable will only use a 40 element stack array if `T` is at most 4 times the size of a pointer, limiting the upper end stack usage.
 Otherwise falling back to only using a single stack element.
+8. c_crumsort_unstable does an initial analysis and switches to quadsort a merge sort that uses up to N memory making it not in-place, it can fall back to in-place merging if the allocation fails.
-8. c_fluxsort_stable and c_crumsort_unstable are developed as C based sorts.
+9. c_fluxsort_stable and c_crumsort_unstable are developed as C based sorts.
 C has no concept of exceptions, or stack unwinding.
 So this property would only be relevant if compiled as C++ code.

 ### Failure modes